UWRealityLab/xrcapstone21sp-team1/docs/blog2.md

 The red spikes on the sphere represent the bounding sphere that the physics engine is using to compute collisions.
 While working on this demo, we discovered that the bounding sphere wasn't always in the same location as the blue sphere displayed on the screen.
 With some modifications (repeatedly setting the blue sphere's location to the bounding sphere's), we've fixed this issue on desktop computers.

+While in VR, the user can grab the red cube and throw it.
+There's also a small sphere that is also grabbable, although it isn't pictured in this screenshot.

 This demo is promising, but there are still some improvements we need to make.
 For some reason, the location of the blue sphere isn't updated inside of a WebXR session.
 So while in VR, a player can see another player, but they can't see them moving around, nor can they hit them (since the bounding sphere will sometimes be in a different place).
+We also haven't implemented collision detection for when one player hits another with a ball.
+Finally, the locations of the other objects aren't published (so if one player throws the red cube, the other players wont' know).

 <hr>